dumians/llm-stack-overview/README.md

 * [Attention is What You Need](https://arxiv.org/pdf/1706.03762.pdf) - Original
   whitepaper describing the transformer architecture.

-### ⇨ LLM Token
+### ⇨ Tokenization

-Token is a basic units of text/code for LLM AI models to process or generate language (basic I/O data type).
-Tokenization is the process of splitting the input and output texts into smaller units that can be processed by the LLM AI models.
+A token is a basic unit of text/code for an LLM to process or generate language.
 Tokens can be words, characters, subwords, or symbols, depending on the type and the size of the model.
 The number of tokens each model uses varies among different LLMs and is referred to as vocabulary size.
+Tokens are used on both input and output of LLM neural networks.

+LLMs, like all neural networks, are mathematical functions whose inputs and outputs are lists of numbers.
+For this reason, each LLM input prompt is split into a list of smaller units (tokens) and then mapped to number representations that can be processed by the LLM.
+This process is refered to as tokenization.
+The reverse of this process must be applied before sending the LLM response to the user.

+A tokenizer is a software component (separate from the neural network) that converts text to a list of integers.
+The mapping between text token and its number representation is chosen before the learning process and frozen forever.
+A secondary function of tokenizers is text compression.
+Common words or even phrases like "you are" or "where is" can be encoded into one token.
+This significantly saves compute.

+The OpenAI GPT series uses a tokenizer where 1 token maps to around 4 characters, or around 0.75 words, in common English text.
+Uncommon English text is less predictable, thus less compressible, thus requiring more tokens to encode.

 See also:
 * [What are Tokens?](https://learn.microsoft.com/en-us/semantic-kernel/prompt-engineering/tokens)